 - Natural gas: Natural gas air compressors run on natural gas instead of diesel or electricity.
 They often operate more efficiently than other options and have better heat recovery capabilities than electric compressors.
 If efficiency and energy savings are your main goals, a natural gas unit may be a good fit.

 If you transport your air compressor between sites, a portable unit is a good option.
 Small, lightweight units can still deliver energy, but in a compact package.
 Though they won’t be as powerful as larger units, portable compressors can be ideal for smaller construction projects.
 Certain units can even be plugged into a car’s power adapter to fuel small airbrush painting or tire inflation tools!

 Determine the Need for Additional Features

-Some air compressors have belt-drive systems rather than direct-drives, which allow for quieter operation.
-If you think you will need any of these additional features, you will want to make sure that the types of air compressors you choose will be compatible with these tools.
+Some air compressors have belt drive systems rather than direct drives, which allow for quieter operation.
+If you think you will need any of these additional features, you’ll want to make sure that the type of air compressor you choose is compatible.

-If you don’t want the commitment of purchasing an air compressor for your construction job, BigRentz has several types of air compressors ready for you to rent for your next job.
-From small and portable to industrial-scale, you’ll now have all the information you need to make the best choice for you.
+If you don’t want the commitment of purchasing an air compressor for your construction job, BigRentz has several types of air compressors for you to rent for your next job.
+From small and portable to industrial-scale, you have all the information you need to make the best choice for you.